A Ghanaian businessman based in Norway has dragged a top police officer to court for alleged unlawful demolition of his five-bedroom house in Accra.

-He accused the officer for using his position to terrorize him and destroy his property without a court order.
+He accused the officer of using his position to terrorize him and destroy his property without a court order.

-The distracted man told JoyNews’ Maxwell Agbagba that he has been at the site many times after the building was demolished.
+The distraught man told JoyNews’ Maxwell Agbagba that he has been at the site many times after the building was demolished.

 According to him, he is always in a state of disbelief whenever he visits to see his investments reduced to rubbles.

 “When he came in [to pull down the structure], luckily for me, one of my guys was here so he hid and took the video of his vehicle and some bulldozers entering the property to destroy it.”

 “He was in the company of about five police officers,” he said.

 Aggrieved, Yusuf said the officer abused his office by using his position and power to destroy his building without any authorization from the court.